manikcloud/Docker-Certified-Associate/3-session/3.6-Push_an_Image_to_Docker_Hub/README.md

 # Lesson 3 Demo 6: Push an Image to Docker Hub

+## Simple Flask Application

+This repository contains a minimal Flask application that displays a greeting message along with the hostname of the container it's running on.

+## Application Code

+The application is written in Python using the Flask web framework.
+The code is as follows:

 This section will guide you to:
 - Push an image to Docker Hub